 Borrowing costs are recognised as expenses in the period in which they are incurred, except for borrowing costs directly attributable to the acquisition, construction or production of qualifying noncurrent assets.
-These borrowing costs are included in the cost of the qualifying asset until such time when the asset is put in use (IAS 23).
+These borrowing costs are included in the cost of the qualifying asset until such time that the asset is put into use.